 It is notable that the SX70 has a microphone port, which is missing on the FZ150.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The SX70 is a recent model that features in the current product line-up of Canon.
-In contrast, the FZ150 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the FZ150 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the FZ150 was succeeded by the Panasonic FZ200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX70 Manual (free pdf) or the online Panasonic FZ150 Manual.
+Further information on the features and operation of the SX70 and FZ150 can be found, respectively, in the Canon SX70 Manual (free pdf) or the online Panasonic FZ150 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon SX70 or the Panasonic FZ150 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.